alexjlockwood/avocado/README.md

 ---

-**Important note**:
+**DISCLAIMER**:

-This tool is currently in **alpha** and is not yet ready to be used in production.
+This tool is currently in **alpha** and may not yet be ready for production use.
 Note that there may be breaking changes in the future as well.

 ---